Last updated: November 10, 2020

 Videos use up a lot of storage space and a lot of bandwidth, so you will quickly max out the capabilities of your hosting plan if you start uploading videos on a regular basis.

-If you want your videos to be available publicly, host them on YouTube, and copy in the embed code they provide.
+If you want your videos to be available publicly, the easiest way is to host them on YouTube, and copy in the embed code they provide.
 If you need your videos to be private (for example, if they are behind a paywall on your site), Vimeo Pro offers great video hosting for this purpose.

 Hosting your videos at YouTube also provides another point of discovery, another place that can lead people to find you who otherwise wouldn't know about your site.